Alex-724/alex-selfbot/README.md

     status: "idle", // You need to type account statues here if you don't need type "false"
     channel_id: "12345678" // You need to type voice channel id here if you don't need type "false"
-    mute: "true" // you can add self mute if you don't need type "false" })
+    mute: "true" // you can add self mute if you don't need type "false"
+    def: "true" // you can add self defend if you don't need type "false" })
 ```